Huanan Seafood Wholesale Market

-The Wuhan Huanan Seafood Wholesale Market (武汉华南海鲜批发市场), simply known as the Huanan Seafood Market (Huanan means 'South China'), was a live animal and seafood market in Jianghan District, Wuhan City, the capital of Hubei Province in Central China.
+The Wuhan Huanan Seafood Wholesale Market (武汉华南海鲜批发市场), also known as the Huanan Seafood Market (Huanan means 'South China') or simply the Wuhan Wet Market, was a live animal and seafood market in Jianghan District, Wuhan, the capital of Hubei Province, in Central China.
+The market opened on 19 June 2002.

-The market became widely known worldwide after being identified as the Ground Zero site of coronavirus disease 2019 (COVID-19) and the resulting COVID-19 pandemic.
-The World Health Organization was notified on 31 December 2019 about an outbreak of pneumonia in Wuhan.
-Of the initial 41 people hospitalized with pneumonia who were officially identified as having laboratory-confirmed SARS-CoV-2 infection by 2 January 2020, two-thirds were exposed to the market.
-The market was opened on 19 June 2002 and closed permanently on 1 January 2020 for sanitary procedures and disinfection.
-Thirty-three out of 585 environmental samples obtained from the market indicated evidence of COVID-19 outbreak, according to the Chinese Center for Disease Control and Prevention.
+The market became widely known worldwide after being identified by some sources as the epicenter site of coronavirus disease 2019 (COVID-19) and the resulting pandemic.
+It is still one of the most likely points of origin for the disease.
+The World Health Organization (WHO) was notified on 31 December 2019 about an outbreak of pneumonia in Wuhan.
+Of the initial 41 people hospitalized with "pneumonia", who were officially identified as having laboratory-confirmed SARS-CoV-2 infection, by 2 January 2020, two-thirds were exposed to the market.

+The market was closed permanently on 1 January 2020 for sanitary procedures and disinfection.
+Thirty-three out of 585 environmental samples (5.6%) obtained from the market indicated evidence of COVID-19 outbreak, according to the Chinese Center for Disease Control and Prevention.

 Facility and operations

 The market occupied over 50000 m2 and had over 1,000 tenants.
 It is reported to have been the largest seafood wholesale market in Central China, with wild animals sold in its western zone.
-The market was located in the newer part of the city, near shops and apartment blocks, about 800 m from Hankou railway station, and close to the Wuhan Center for Disease Control.
+The market was located in the newer part of the city, near shops and apartment blocks, about 800 m from Hankou railway station.

-In late 2019, the market passed city official inspections according to The Wall Street Journal.
+In late 2019, the market passed city official inspections, according to The Wall Street Journal.
 However, Time reported it to have "unsanitary" conditions.
 It had narrow lanes and stalls in close proximity, where livestock were kept alongside dead animals.
 According to Business Insider, it was common to see animals openly slaughtered and carcasses skinned in the market.
-The New York Times reported that "sanitation was dismal with poor ventilation and garbage piled on wet floors."
+The New York Times reported that "sanitation was dismal, with poor ventilation and garbage piled on wet floors."

 The Huanan seafood market was the ground floor of the building.
 Following its closure, it was sanitized in depth and did not reopen.
-On the second floor there is Huanan Glasses Wholesale City (华南眼镜批发城) which closed only during the Wuhan lockdown and is still in operation.
+On the second floor, there is Huanan Glasses Wholesale City (华南眼镜批发城), which closed only during the Wuhan lockdown and is still in operation.